With Ranger

 should be set to the ID and password of the root user of MySQL for Ranger.db_host

-should be set to the IP address or the host name of MySQL for Ranger (or any database supported by Ranger).db_password
+should be set to the IP address or the host name of the MySQL database for Ranger.db_password

 specifies a password for the userrangeradmin